SpongePowered/Configurate/README.md

 # Configurate
-Configurate is a simple confiuration library released under the [Apache 2.0](blob/master/LICENSE) that provides a node-tree representation of configurations in a variety of formats.
+Configurate is a simple confiuration library released under the [Apache 2.0](LICENSE) that provides a node-tree representation of configurations in a variety of formats.

-Configurate requires java 6

 ## Building
+We use Maven, so this part is pretty easy.

+Configurate requires JDK 7 to build but is at runtime compatible with JDK 6 and above.

-We use maven, so this part is pretty easy.
-Make sure you have maven installed and are in the project's directory (the root of this repository), then run `mvn clean install` to build Configuate and install its artifacts to the local maven repository.
+Make sure Maven is installed and from the project's directory (the root of this repository), run `mvn clean install` to build Configuate and install its artifacts to the local Maven repository.

 ## Usage
 ```xml